hajyhia/Airbnb_Berlin_Price_predic/README.md

 ![Screenshot](images/price_distribution_by_accomodates.png)

-"It appears so.
+It appears so.
 Additionally, I explored whether being a superhost has any influence on the listing price.
 Figure 6 shows the count of hosts categorized by superhost status, where ‘0’ represents hosts without the superhost title, and ‘1’ indicates those who are superhosts.

 ![Screenshot](images/is_superthost.png)
 Figure 6: 'Is_Superhost' Count